Resource Management Systems Design

 Key questions:

-• How can visuals be simplified?
+• How can information hierarchy be simplified?

-• How can button interactions be minimized?
+• How can interaction steps be minimized?

 • How can layout consistency be maintained?